serl/soundcloud-fillset/README.md

 ## Configuration

-First, create an app using <http://soundcloud.com/you/apps/new>.
-Create a `settings.py` file (you can copy `settings.example.py` if you want), and fill it with your client id and secret.

-Obtain an access token running:
+First, create an app using <http://soundcloud.com/you/apps/new>; create a `settings.py` file (you can copy `settings.example.py` if you want), and fill it with your client id and secret.
+Obtain an access token with:

 ```bash
 source .env  # not necessary if you already ran it in this same console.
 python get_access_token.py
 ```

-And following the instructions.

 ## Usage